* Royalty withdraws appeal against Irish regulator’s ruling

 Elan, which rejected a third increased bid last week, has fended off Royalty, but shareholders have wrecked its original plan to spend the proceeds of a major drug sale on a string of acquisitions.

-The Theravance deal, which would have given Elan 21 percent of the royalties the U.S. firm is due to receive from GlaxoSmithKline (GSK) for its respiratory drugs, was rejected by 72 percent of shareholders.
+The Theravance deal, which would have given Elan 21 percent of the royalties the U.S. company is due to receive from GlaxoSmithKline (GSK) for its respiratory drugs, was rejected by 72 percent of shareholders.

 Its agreed purchase of Austrian rare drug specialist AOP Orphan for 263.5 million euros ($351.7 million) was voted down by a similarly wide margin.
 By contrast, just 50.1 percent of shareholders supported the buyback.